A large crowd of people recently attended a casting call in Mancos for a TV pilot that will be shot in Montezuma County.

 Novelist Chuck Greaves, who lives southwest of Cortez, and director, Félix Enríquez Alcalá, a recent transplant to Mancos, both say they want to showcase the region’s diverse beauty in the show, called “Badwater.”

-According to Greaves, the landscape plays a major role in the plot.
+According to Greaves, the landscape plays a significant role in the plot.
 It also shines a spotlight on the region and could lead to future TV and film productions.

 “We think it hasn’t really been seen by the outside world,” Greaves said.
 “From the red rock country in McElmo Canyon where I live to the open hayfields in the beautiful Mancos Valley where Félix lives and the forested hills around us.
 So many great settings present themselves.”

 Scripted as an hourlong drama, Badwater will use the towns of Mancos, Cortez, and Dolores as a setting for a fictitious Western town.
-The plot follows a conflict between the town’s corrupt old guard and younger residents who are trying to expose them.
-There’s also a storyline about the relationship between Native Americans and the town’s White residents.
-Greaves, author of books such as Church of the Graveyeard Saints, wrote the screenplay.
+The plot follows a conflict between the town’s corrupt old guard and younger residents trying to expose them.
+There’s also a storyline about the relationship between Native Americans and the town’s white residents.
+Greaves, the author of books such as Church of the Graveyard Saints, wrote the screenplay.

-Greaves and Alcalá are teaming up on the show at a time when COVID-19 has upended many on-location TV productions.
+Greaves and Alcalá are teaming up on the show when COVID-19 has upended many on-location TV productions.
 Some studios have halted work until next year.
-But Badwater gives the pair an opportunity to shoot in their backyards, using cast and crew from the community.
+But Badwater allows the pair to shoot in their backyards, using cast and crew from the community.

 “We have a chance to do something really special, in a special part of the world, with a bunch of special people who are anxious to work,” explained Alcalá, who has directed episodes of Breaking Bad, ER, and Madam Secretary.
 “That’s sort of a dream come true.”